swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-35-deploy-and-access-the-model-on-kubernetes.md

    artifact on Kubernetes
 2. Accessed the model

+!!! abstract "Take away"

+    - **Kubernetes provides production-grade model hosting**: By deploying your model to Kubernetes, you gain access to enterprise features like automatic scaling, rolling updates, health checks, and high availability that are difficult to implement with simpler hosting solutions.
+    - **Declarative configuration enables reproducible deployments**: Kubernetes YAML files describe the desired state of your deployment (replicas, image version, resources), allowing you to version control your infrastructure and reproduce deployments consistently.
+    - **LoadBalancer services expose models to the internet**: Kubernetes Service objects with type LoadBalancer automatically provision cloud load balancers and public IPs, making your model accessible from anywhere without manual networking configuration.
+    - **Separation of deployment and service enables flexibility**: Keeping deployment configuration (how many pods, which image) separate from service configuration (how to route traffic) allows you to update the model version without changing how clients access it.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production